MajesticGoodness/subbyWubby/report/Report.md

 inteusuetation i oxxeu yt tpeouiei in tpe pose tpat tpe eiienve ox oqinacan qauate cihh ueyain intavt

-We see the word 'it' appear, so this certainly seems like a good substitution!
-We'll keep it.
-The next most frequent letter pairing is cipher letter 'i' mapped to 's'.
-Let's give it a shot.
+Did you see that?
+The word 'it' just appeared!
+This looks like a good map.
+Let's keep it.
+The next most frequent letter pairing is cipher letter 'i' mapped to 's', so let's give it a shot.

-### 3.8 i --> s (Oh....no)
+### 3.8 i --> s (Oops!)

 | Cipher Letter | English Letter |
 | ------------- | -------------- |